rrdai77/Tri-3C-HTGTS/README.md

 chr1    3001118 3001794 HIC_chr1_5      0       +
 chr1    3001794 3003208 HIC_chr1_6      0       +
 chr1    3003208 3003262 HIC_chr1_7      0       +
+(...)
 ```
 - A fasta file of the restriction fragments after digestion.
 This file can be created from the enzyme-digested BED file by using 'bedtools getfasta' command.
 - The bowtie2 indexes of this fasta file of the restriction fragments after digestion.
 See the [bowtie2 manual page](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) for details about how to create such indexes.
-- The first three columns of the BED file of the restriction fragments after digestion.
+- A BED file contained the first three columns of BED file of restriction fragments after digestion.
 This BED file is given as examples.
 ```
 chr1    0       3000190
 chr1    3000190 3000812